finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 <a name="getinstrumentidentifiers"></a>
 # **GetInstrumentIdentifiers**
-> ResourceListOfString GetInstrumentIdentifiers ()
+> ResourceListOfInstrumentIdTypeDescriptor GetInstrumentIdentifiers ()

 Get allowable instrument identifiers

-Gets the set of identifiers that have been configured as unique identifiers for instruments.
-Only CodeTypes returned from this end point can be used as identifiers for instruments.
+Returns a collection of instrument identifier type descriptors.
+Each descriptor specifies the properties  of a particular instrument identifier - its name, its cardinality (whether or not multiple instruments can  share the same identifier value), and its corresponding PropertyKey.

 ### Example
 ```csharp